By using this site, you agree to the Privacy Policy and Terms of Use.

 Dubai’s anti-narcotics forces are reversing the calculus of drug trafficking in Dubai.
 With new tech, social media surveillance, public tips, and targeted sweeps, they believe this candy-ring bust is just the beginning.
 Officials say the seizure of 50 kg of drugs will serve as a powerful deterrent and blueprint for future disruptions.

-Drug trafficking in Dubai
+Drug trafficking in dubai times of dubai

 Authorities also report that they intercepted over two tons of narcotics last year and shut down hundreds of online promo accounts.
 A multi-layered approach ties drug trafficking in Dubai back into the social fabric, ensuring that street-level drug crimes don’t flourish.
 Every arrest, every campaign, every seizure of 50 kg of drugs in candy is now a piece of a much larger protective network.